Ubaldo Fillol: Coaching career

 After his retirement, Fillol served as goalkeeping coach for the Argentine national team until he became the head coach for Racing Club in 2003.
 After a short tenure as Racing manager, Fillol returned to his role as goalkeeping coach for Argentina, also working at the 2006 FIFA World Cup.
 Nevertheless, Fillol left his charge when José Pekerman resigned as Argentina manager.

 Fillol continued his career coaching goalkeepers at River Plate, but he resigned after a match against San Lorenzo in which Juan Pablo Carrizo refused to accept his gesture of support after a mistake that allowed the rival team to score a goal.
-Fillol alleged he felt "humillated" by Carrizo and showed his desire to continue in the club but only working with youth players, as he had done before.
+Fillol alleged he felt "humiliated" by Carrizo and showed his desire to continue in the club but only working with youth players, as he had done before.
 Finally, Fillol would return to River Plate in 2014, serving as director of club's goalkeepers section.

 Rivalry

-For his River Plate career, he was the counterpart of Hugo Orlando Gatti, another great Argentine goalkeeper who played in the nemesis team, Boca Juniors.
-Fillol was always the image of professionalism and seriousness; "Madman" Gatti, on the other hand, looked eccentric, unorthodox.
+For his River Plate career, he was the counterpart of Hugo Orlando Gatti, another Argentine goalkeeper who played in the nemesis team, Boca Juniors.
+Fillol was the image of professionalism and seriousness; "Madman" Gatti, on the other hand, looked eccentric, unorthodox.